LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/SDKAttributes/branding-and-configurations.md

    - **Default value:** true (enabled)

 {: .notice}
-avaliable on SDK 6.0 and above.
+Available in SDK 6.0 and above.

 ---